-Again, the first fundamental difference between dtsiPBC and the calculi GSPA, $S\pi$ and GSMPA is that dtsiPBC is based on PBC, whereas GSPA is an extension of process algebra (PA) from [13], $S\pi$ extends π calculus [44] and GSMPA is an enrichment of EMPA.
-Therefore, unlike dtsiPBC, GSPA has neither iteration or recursion, GSMPA allows only recursive definitions, whereas $S\pi$ additionally has operations to specify mobility.
+Again, the first fundamental difference between dtsiPBC and the calculi GSPA, $S\pi$ and GSMPA is that dtsiPBC is based on PBC, whereas GSPA is an extension of Process Algebra (PA) from [17], $S\pi$ extends $\pi$ -calculus [59] and GSMPA is an enrichment of EMPA.
+Therefore, both GSPA and GSMPA have prefixing, choice (alternative composition), parallel composition, renaming (relabeling) and hiding (abstraction) operations, but only GSMPA permits constants.
+Unlike dtsiPBC, GSPA has neither iteration or recursion, GSMPA allows only recursive definitions, whereas $S\pi$ additionally has operations to specify mobility.
+Note also that GSPA, $S\pi$ and GSMPA do not specify instant events or activities while dtsiPBC has immediate multiactions.

 The second significant difference is that geometrically distributed or zero delays are associated with process states in dtsiPBC, unlike generally distributed delays assigned to events in GSPA or to activities in $S\pi$ and GSMPA.
 As a consequence, dtsiPBC has a discrete time operational semantics allowing for concurrent execution of activities in steps.
 GSPA has no operational semantics while $S\pi$ and GSMPA have continuous time ones.
 In continuous time semantics, concurrency is simulated by interleaving, since simultaneous occurrence of any two events has zero probability according to the properties of continuous probability distributions.
 Therefore, interleaving transitions are often annotated with an additional information to keep concurrency data.
 The transition labels in the operational semantics of $S\pi$ encode the action causality information and allow one to derive the enabling relations and the firing distributions of concurrent transitions from the transition sequences.
-At the same time, abstracting from stochastic delays leads to the classical early interleaving semantics of π calculus.
+At the same time, abstracting from stochastic delays leads to the classical early interleaving semantics of $\pi$ -calculus.
 ST-operational semantics of GSMPA is based on decorated transition systems governed by transition rules with rather complex preconditions.
 There are two types of transitions: the choice (action beginning) and the termination (action ending) ones.
 The choice transitions are labeled by weights of single actions chosen for execution while the termination transitions have no labels.
 Only single actions can begin, but several actions can end in parallel.
 Thus, the choice transitions are the interleaving ones while the termination transitions are the step ones.
 As a result, the decorated interleaving / step transition systems are obtained. dtsiPBC has an SPNs-based denotational semantics.
 In comparison with event structures, PNs are more expressive and visually tractable formalism capable of finitely specifying an infinite behaviour.
 Recursion in GSPA produces infinite GSESs while dtsiPBC has iteration operation with a finite SPN semantics.
-An identification of infinite GSESs that can be finitely represented in GSPA was left for a future research.
-The third main difference is immediate multiactions, since GSPA, $S\pi$ and GSMPA do not specify instant events or activities.
+Identification of infinite GSESs that can be finitely represented in GSPA was left for a future research.